 A Thermal power plant is an electric producing plant.

-The fuel used is water which is a renewable source of energy.
+The fuel used is water which is a renewable source of energy and also

 The Essential component used in this system is Pump, Boiler, Turbine, and Condenser.

 Water flows from a pump to Boiler (Here coal is burning so water gets heated and converts into the steam) this steam strikes to the turbine blade So turbine blades rotate and a turbine is connected to the 3 phase supply generator.
 The generator generates electricity and there left Steam sends to the condenser to cool and again the cycle starts repeat process.